William Green (U.S. labor leader): Accomplishments

 Green's support was critical to winning passage of the Norris-La Guardia Act of 1932, which reduced the practice of labor restrictions and banned the yellow-dog contract.
 Green was also successful in acquiring federation support for a national unemployment insurance system, sponsored largely by employer donations.

 In 1935, Green facilitated the passage of the National Labor Relations Act, aimed at empowering workers' rights to organize and take part in collective bargaining.
 In 1938, Green helped pass the Fair Labor Standards Act, becoming the first federal law in instituting minimum wages and the 40-hour workweek.

 Death

 Green died November 21, 1952, at 79 in Coshocton, Ohio.
 He was buried in South Lawn Cemetery.

 Legacy

 Roosevelt University in Chicago, Illinois named its library after Green and colleague Philip Murray in the 1960s to distinguish the functions that unions played in the university's founding in 1945.
 The library honored their service in American labor and their contributions in funding educational opportunities for everyone.
 The Chicago Housing Authority named the William Green Homes public housing project after Green.
+The state of Ohio's Bureau of Workers' Compensation is located in the Willam Green Building, named after Green, in downtown Columbus, Ohio.
 He is a member of the Labor Hall of Fame.